-Related: Wear OS Smartwatch on Project Fi
+Related: Wear OS Smartwatch on Google Fi

 Under Settings → Cellular → Data Usage → Set Data Limit will help avoid issues where an app (or Wear OS updates) could take too much cellular data.

 |QIS-LEO-DLXX||N/A||Huawei Watch 2||No|